Moulberry/AxiomDocumentation/src/tools/painting/scriptbrush.md

 end
 ```

-## findClosestBlockToRGB(`RGB triplet color`, `flags bitarray (integer)`, `index`)
+## findClosestBlockToRGB(`RGB triplet (integer)`, `flags bitarray (integer)`, `index`)

 Returns a blockstate id of the closest block to the RGB value.
-The RGB value is represented as an RGB merged binary triplet, where first second and third eight bit pairs represent r, g, b color values of the block accordingly.
+The RGB value is represented as an 8-bit RGB triplet, where first second and third eight bit pairs represent r, g, b color values of the block accordingly.
 You can filter the block lookup list with flags, similar to how the color picker and gradient tools work.
 All flags are listed below.
-You can shift the picked block from the list by inputting an index, getting an i-th closest match to the hex.
+You can shift the picked block from the list by specifying an index, getting an i-th closest match to the given color.

 ```
 Flags formatting: